A Dayak welcome to Singkawan

 Dyak instrument called a Sape

-More dancing followed and were then going to visit a traditional boat builder but unfortunately he had gone walk about!
+More dancing followed and we were then going to visit a traditional boat builder but unfortunately he had gone walk about!
 We did have a look at several boats however, and were able to see the interesting timber construction – all done with hand tools and seemingly measured by eye and experience.

 Welcome from the Chief Minister